lcswsher/13_Project_2/README.md

-# Project_2 - Data Science Job Postings
+# Project_2 - Data Science Job Postings FInal Report

 ## Dalton, Harika, Jucary, Yuting, Clay

+We decided to do our research and gather data to figure what salary options Data Scientist have based on different companies.

+The original data sources we based our analysis are from Glassdoor and Data Scientist Job Postings from U.S. We pulled this data from Kaggle.

+First, we decided to clean data from the data scientist file by eliminating duplicate companies.

+From Glassdoor the data was combined based in companies names and merged to see the salries.